Vehicle groomers/cleaners clean and polish vehicles, and may also drive, park and maintain vehicles.

 Dianne has owned and operated her own vehicle grooming business for nearly seven years and still finds every day different.
 "I get to meet my clients, organise and train my staff, and get out there doing the hard work of cleaning vehicles."

-To become a vehicle groomer/cleaner you need to have a full driver's licence.
+To become a vehicle groomer/cleaner you usually need to have a full, clean driver's licence, although some employers may accept a restricted licence.

 Vehicle groomers/cleaners need to be: